Hittite King Barrekub

 A map and list of all Hittite monuments, by period, with information on each site.

 This basalt wall relief depicts four people playing on musical instruments.
 From Sam'al (modern-day Sinjerli, Gaziantep...

 This basalt Hittite sphinx was placed at the entrance into the palace number three at Sam'al (modern-day Sinjerli, Gaziantep...

 Relief orthostat (stone slab at base of wall) of war chariot from Sam'al (Turkey), west side of citadel gate; Basalt...

-Kadesh was a city in what is today the country of Syria, an important center of trade in the ancient world, and...
+Kadesh was a city in the region of Syria and an important center of trade in the ancient world.
+It is probably best...